pau87x/pau87x.github.io/about.md

 ## I'm Paulina Elizalde 👩🏽‍

-I work as a Software Developer, I enjoy program as a fullstack developer, I work more as a backend developer,
-I still like to fight a bit with the frontend mainly with javascript, I enjoy more working with data.
-I have been working as a dev for 10 years after I studied Computer systems engineering.
+I've been a Software Developer for more than 10 years now, ever since I graduated with a degree in Computer Systems Engineering.
+While I enjoy the full-stack development process, my sweet spot lies in back-end development.
+I still dabble in front-end work, particularly with JavaScript, but my true passion lies in working with data.

 ### Skills
 <div class="skill-list">